P-A-R-U-S/Go-Job-Worker-Service/docs/RFD-JobWorkerService.md

     - sets [UseCgroupFD and CgroupFD](https://pkg.go.dev/syscall#SysProcAttr) to the cgroup's file descriptor such as `/sys/fs/cgroup/<UUID>/tasks`
   - runs the configured `exec.Cmd` in a new goroutine
     - does not wait for the command to complete
-    - the goroutine will stop when the process completes or is killed
+    - the goroutine will stop when the process completes or stopped

 * **func (\*Job) Status() JobStatus** - returns the current status of the job (see [JobStatus](#type-JobStatus))